Cloud-Schematics/getting-started/README_Template.md

 # Title

+_The title must summarize the goal of an example.
+You must use proper IBM Cloud service names._

+_Sample_

-_The title must summarize the goal of the example, such as `Setting up IBM WebSphere Application Server on IBM Cloud virtual servers with Schematics` or `Running cloud operations on VPC Virtual Server instances with Schematics`.
-Use proper IBM Cloud service names._
+* `Setting up IBM WebSphere Application Server on IBM Cloud virtual servers with Schematics`
+* `Running cloud operations on VPC Virtual Server instances with Schematics`

 **SHORTDESC**

 _Provide 1-2 sentences of what the example is supposed to do and the cloud resources that are affected by this example.
 Use links to the IBM Cloud resource documentation so that users can read about the product if they want to._

+_Sample_

 IBM Cloud Schematics provides powerful tools to automate your cloud infrastructure provisioning and management process, the configuration and operation of your cloud resources, and the deployment of your app workloads.
 To do so, Schematics leverages open source projects, such as Terraform, , OpenShift, Operators, and Helm, and delivers these capabilities to you as a managed service.
 Rather than installing each open source project on your workstation, and learning the API or CLI.
 You declare the tasks that you want to run in IBM Cloud and watch Schematics run these tasks for you.
 For more information about Schematics, see [About IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics).

 ## Version requirements

-_Specify the Terraform and provider version that your example supports when testing in Schematics as stated in the example._
+_Specify the Terraform, IBM Cloud provider version, and Ansible version that your example supports when testing in Schematics as stated in the example._

 |Name|Versions|
 |--|--|